anupli/running-ng/docs/src/quickstart.md

 # Quickstart
 This guide will show you how to use `running-ng` to compare two different builds of JVMs.

+**Note that for each occurrence in the form `/path/to/*`, you need to replace it with the real path of the respective item in the filesystem.**

 ## Installation
 Please follow the [installation guide](./install.md) to install `running-ng`.
 You will need Python 3.6+.